remore/burn/README.md

 Creating 8-bit flavored application mean neither outdated nor cheap, but good fit to rapid prototyping.
 It could be one of best options for education purpose as well.

-Moreover, the executables built with burn will work at [almost any OS](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles)([This list](http://wiki.nesdev.com/w/index.php/Emulators) is helpful too).
+Moreover, the executables built with burn will work at [almost any OS](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles).
 That said, consequently, burn is a multi-platform programming environment.

 ### License